Do Catholics pray to Mary?

 Our experience with Mary has actually significantly improved our relationship with our Lord and Saviour, Jesus.
 We think time spent with Mary is no more de-focusing than time spent with our other Church friends or with my our pastor.
 The logical end to the "defocusing" theory is that we should never talk to or pray with any other Christians.
 It suggests we shouldn't go to prayer groups, or even read the Old Testament (because it predates Christ).
 It suggests we should only talk with Christ alone and never even talk to another human being.
 That seems like a definition of a hermit and although it is a valuable calling, it's not for us.

-When I (Hugh) was a performer in the US National tour of "Cats" my mother did not want to jump on the stage and take my place in the spotlight (although that would have been pretty funny).
+When I (David) was a performer in the US National tour of "Cats" my mother did not want to jump on the stage and take my place in the spotlight (although that would have been pretty funny).
 She wanted everyone to know that her son was in "Cats."
 She wanted everyone to go see me.
 That was her role.
 Mary's role is not to jump on centre stage and take the place of Jesus.
 She just wants everyone to know about her Son Jesus and she will do anything to help that relationship.

 We got an email that said: